gordon-cs/gordon-360-api/README.md

 - Make a change.
 Do your thing.
 - Menu Bar -> Build - Publish Gordon360.
 - Choose the right publish profile.
-    - DEV -- Development ( Uses the admintrain connection string).
+    - DEV -- Development ( Connects to the admintrainsql database server).
-    - Prod -- Production ( Uses the adminprod connection string).
+    - Prod -- Production ( Connects to the adminprodsql database server).
 - Clicking publish creates a Package.
 A Package in this context is a basically a zipped-up version of the project.
 - The package saves to `C:\users\cct.service\Gordon360Deploy`  and depending on what you published, it will go to the right folder.
     - deploy_production.bat -- moves the package in the ReleasePackage to 360Api